BostonGene/Lymphly/README.md

 - `-1` or `-2` — loss or deletion (reduced copy number relative to ploidy)

 This matrix is used to identify subtype-defining copy number alterations in specific genes.

 ---

+**Note:** Negative values (-1, -2) represent copy number loss or deletion relative to the estimated ploidy of the sample.
+For example, if a sample has a baseline ploidy of 3, a value of -1 may indicate a reduction to 2 copies in that region.

+---

+### cna-arm.tsv — Copy Number Alteration Arm Matrix

+Tab-separated file where rows represent chromosome arms and columns represent samples.

+Each cell contains an integer copy number call, indicating the relative copy number status of a chromosome arm compared to the sample’s baseline ploidy.

+The cna-arm.tsv file is required to compute the arm-level aneuploidy status A+/–.
+If this file is not provided, the A+/– status cannot be calculated, and any downstream analyses depending on this metric will be unavailable.

+For each sample, any non-zero deviation from the baseline ploidy contributes +1 to the aneuploidy score.
+Thus, the total A+/– score equals the number of chromosome arms whose copy number differs from the sample’s ploidy

+A sample is considered `A+` if its score is > `14`

+A sample is considered `A−` if its score is ≤ `14`

+This functionality is available for any cohort that includes arm-level CNA calls

+#### Expected values (example schema):

+- `0` — diploid (normal copy number, relative to the sample’s ploidy)

+- `1` or `2` — arm-level gain or high-level amplification

+- `-1` or `-2` — arm-level loss or deletion

+This matrix is used to compute broad aneuploidy metrics, identify recurrent arm-level CNAs, and support subtype classification driven by chromosomal gains and losses.

+#### Allowed chromosome arm names

+Chromosome arms must follow the format:

+`{1–24}{p/q}`

+where:

+- `1–22` represent autosomes

+- `23` represents chromosome X

+- `24` represents chromosome Y

+Examples of valid names: 1p, 1q, 7p, 19q, 22p, 23q, 24p.

+#### Invalid chromosome arm names

+The following are not allowed:

+- Literal X or Y arm names (`Xp`, `Xq`, `Yp`, `Yq`)

+- Chromosome numbers without an arm (`1`, `7`, `23`, `24`)

+- Cytobands (`1p36`, `8q24`)

+- Any non-numeric or non-arm identifiers (e.g., contigs, scaffolds, or mitochondrial labels)

+---